Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Z-Ordering and Data Skipping

 Deletion vectors work with Delta Lake's data skipping optimizations, but heavily deleted files may still be scanned unnecessarily.
-Combine deletion vectors with Z-ORDERING for optimal performance:
+You can combine deletion vectors with Z-ORDERING for optimal performance:

 Summary